rishitsondhi/Hackerrank-cracking-the-coding-interview/README.md

-# Hackerrank-cracking-the-coding-interview
+<h1>HackerRank / cracking the coding Interview</h1>
-Bit Manipulation in c language
+Bit Manipulation in <i>c language.</i><br>

-The following is the solution of Hackerrank/Cracking the coding interview/Bit Manipulation.The following solution is in c language.
+The following is the solution of HackerRank/Cracking the coding interview/Bit Manipulation.<br>
+Hope This Code help You.